kclejeune/RegistrationBot/README.md

 pip3 install -r requirements.txt
 ```

-## The Fun Stuff (kind of):

-Start the script the night before (or the day of, if you're up past midnight).
-It'll automatically log you in the next time it's 7:00AM.
+## Using the Script

-## WARNING: YOU MUST MAKE SURE YOUR COMPUTER WILL NOT SLEEP BEFORE 7:00.
-PLUG IT IN AND CHECK THE SETTINGS.
+**WARNING: YOU MUST MAKE SURE YOUR COMPUTER WILL NOT SLEEP BEFORE 7:00.
+PLUG IT IN AND CHECK THE SETTINGS**

-Fair warning, it is *highly* recommended to use a utility to prevent your computer from sleeping.
+It is *highly* recommended to use a utility to prevent your computer from sleeping.
-I'd recommend running `brew cask install keepingyouawake`, which will allow you to 'caffeinate' your computer overnight.
+I'd recommend running `brew cask install keepingyouawake` or `sudo apt install caffeine`, which will allow you to 'caffeinate' your computer overnight.

 To run the script, use:
 ```bash